-Data privacy is the process of giving consumers the right to say who can use their information, what they can use, and how it can be used.
+Data privacy is the practice of giving individuals control over how their personal information is collected, used, and shared, ensuring that organizations handle customer data transparently and in compliance with applicable regulations.
 In many countries, data privacy is considered a fundamental right, and there are a growing number of regulations arising to support those rights.
+Organizations must implement robust data governance frameworks to meet these obligations.

 Data Privacy vs. Data Protection